zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-web-server-configuration/5/_index.md

 ## 5. Verify your node's configuration

-Now let's log in to our node and run a few commands to help verify that the node is in the expected state.
-Specifically, we'll verify that the `web_admin` user is set up and that Apache is running and serves our home page.
+Now let's log in to your node and run a few commands to help verify that the node is in the expected state.
+Specifically, we'll verify that the `web_admin` user is set up and that Apache is running and serves your home page.

 First, log in to your node over SSH.
-If you're using a user name and password to authenticate, the command looks similar to this.
+If you're using a user name and password to authenticate, the command is similar to this.

 ```bash
 # ~/chef-repo
 $ ssh ubuntu@52.10.205.36
 ```

-If you're using key-based authentication, the command looks similar to this.
+If you're using key-based authentication, the command is similar to this.

 ```bash
 # ~/chef-repo